-Federal Financial Aid Warning.
+Federal Financial Aid Probation Warning.
 If a student fails to meet these minimum GPA criteria for good academic standing and is placed on academic probation, he/she will be placed on federal financial aid warning for one (1) semester and will have a conditional period of one (1) regular semester during which he/she may continue to receive aid.

 Federal Financial Aid Suspension.
 If at the end of the probation semester, the student has not raised his/her GPA to return to good academic standing, he/she will be placed on federal financial aid suspension and will not be eligible to receive Federal Financial Aid the following semester.
 If at the end of the probation semester, the student has brought his/her GPA up to a level that allows the student to return to good academic standing, he/she will be removed from federal financial aid warning and will be eligible to receive Federal Financial Aid.
-If at the end of the probation semester, the student has not raised his GPA to return to good academic standing but has met the semester GPA requirement necessary to continue on academic probation, he/she will continue to be placed on federal financial aid warning and will be eligible to receive Federal Financial Aid.
-Suspensions may be appealed through the Office of Student Financial Services.
+If at the end of the probation semester, the student his GPA to return to good academic standing but has met the semester GPA requirement necessary to continue on academic probation, he/she will continue to be placed on federal financial aid warning and will be eligible to receive Federal Financial Services.
 See the Financial Aid Suspension Appeals section for additional information.